Marcin Dorociński: Career

 In his second-year at the State Theatre Academy, he was cast as Don Rodrigue in a television adaptation of Le Cid directed by Krystyna Janda.
 After graduating from the Academy in 1997, he struggled to find acting jobs at first.
 He worked as a waiter, a bouncer and took other casual jobs until he was offered a post at the Dramatic Theatre in Warsaw.
 He has also appeared in several plays in the Ateneum Theatre in Warsaw, in which he is currently employed.

 He played minor roles in multiple television series, before his breakthrough came with the role in Patryk Vega's 2005 film Pitbull, which brought him the Zbyszek Cybulski Award.
 He is a two-time Polish Film Festival award winner for his roles in Reverse (2009) and Rose (2011).
 The latter also earned him the IFFI Best Actor Award at the 43rd International Film Festival of India.
 In 2012, he received the Paszport Polityki award.
 In 2012, he appeared in Magdalena Łazarkiewicz's critically-acclaimed TV series The Deep End ("Głęboka woda") which earned him a nomination for Best Actor Award at the Monte Carlo Television Festival.
 Between 2012 and 2013, Dorociński appeared in a mini-series called Spies of Warsaw, co-produced by the BBC and Telewizja Polska.

 In 2020, he joined the cast of the Netflix drama miniseries The Queen's Gambit starring Anya Taylor-Joy.
 Based on the 1983 novel by Walter Tevis of the same name, the show explores the life of an orphan chess prodigy named Beth Harmon from the age of eight to twenty-two, as she struggles with addiction in a quest to become a grandmaster in chess.
-Dorociński plays Soviet world chess champion Vasily Borgov.
+Dorociński plays Soviet world chess champion and Beth's opponent Vasily Borgov.